-Can I claim if an accident made an existing medical condition worse?
+Can I claim if an accident made a medical condition worse?

 It is possible to pursue a claim in the event that a pre-existing medical condition, illness or injury is made worse or aggravated by an accident or someone else's negligence.